 Alexis at Coaches Corner has a post where he talks about feedback.
 In it he says sometimes not providing feedback is the best choice.
-I certainly agree that coaches probably should not provide a constant stream of verbal feedback (see The more you talk, the less they train).
+I certainly agree that coaches probably should not provide a constant stream of verbal feedback (see The more you talk, the less they train and Avoiding player feedback dependence).

 But feedback is not just what we as coaches tell our players.
 We have to think MUCH more broadly than that.